 - Business in the Cloud – Cloud-based solutions are now used for drilling, land and production systems, allowing infrastructure management, data sharing and security management.
 The next step is to extend this approach through integration with major business systems to provide a real-time view of whole business, giving more control and personalized self-service options.

 - The Internet of Things (IoT) – interoperability and data interface protocols make automated ordering or replacement parts and products part of the business workflow.
 By providing an ecommerce solution that can easily interface with plant and production processes, it is possible to create rules that automatically keep everything running smoothly.
-Device connectivity, data processing and application workloads will help to optimise two-way transactions with other business and operational systems.
+Device connectivity, data processing and application workloads will help to optimize two-way transactions with other business and operational systems.

 Find out how your business can be ahead of the industry curve.
 Talk to one of our experts today.